qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/interfaces.rst

 Statics
 -------

-Statics behave exactly like statics defined in mixins and qooxdoo classes.
+Statics behave exactly like statics defined in mixins and qooxdoo classes, with the different that only constants are allowed.
 They are accessible through their fully-qualified name.
 For example, the static varaiable ``PI`` could be used like this:

 ::